nv-morpheus/Morpheus/docs/source/cloud_deployment_guide.md

 export API_KEY="<NGC_API_KEY>"
 ```

-Next, install and configure the NGC Registry CLI on your system using the linked instructions from the [NGC Registry CLI User Guide].
+Next, install and configure the NGC Registry CLI on your system using the linked instructions from the [NGC Registry CLI User Guide](https://docs.nvidia.com/dgx/ngc-registry-cli-user-guide/index.html#topic_4_1).

 ### Create Namespace for Morpheus